Community & Traditions

-Once a child of the Sacred Heart, always a child of the Sacred Heart.
-This is a foundation of our Sacred Heart heritage which has been passed down for generations at Sacred Heart schools around the world.
-Within the United States and Canada, the Sacred Heart Foundational Principles and the Goals and Criteria provide guidelines for living to students, faculty, staff, and parents.
-Our Sacred Heart traditions, also shared with our sister and brother schools around the world, are how we pray, celebrate, and play.
+The Sacred Heart heritage that has been passed down for generations at Sacred Heart schools around the world.
+Our Sacred Heart traditions — many of which are shared with our sister and brother schools — are how we pray, celebrate, and build community.

 Sacred Heart Feast Days

 The following Feast Days are particularly special on campus.
 We celebrate with all-school Masses, as well as special Sacred Heart traditions such as goûter.